 Having lived in France for 15 years, he returns to his initial practice of working with clay.

-Michael has two main interests; the first is the history of ceramics and especially early Chinese glazes.
-The second includes the reactions that occur between his glazes and the clay.
-He digs for wild clays and experiments with many kinds of firings in electric and gas kilns in order to bring out the natural colors and textures of the material.
+Michael is fascinated by the history of ceramics, and the reactions that occur between his glazes and the clay.
+He digs for wild clays and experiments with many kinds of firings in electric and gas kilns, in order to bring out at random the natural colors and textures of the material.

 His work distinguishes itself by its pure, pared-down forms, and a continuing search for surfaces and textures.

 With “Pueblo”, Michael Buckley tells us a story of chemistry between stoneware and 100% natural enamels.

 It is in the Orléanais, region where he settled, that the artist gleans the clay from which he makes his slip.
 This is then applied either with the pouring technique or with a brush on the stoneware before firing.